geebioso/VDGLM/README.md

     * `plotting/wb_global_variables.bash`: change the MAIN_FILE_DIRECTORY to be
 equal to the directory where you store ROI brain files, change the IMAGE_DIRECTORY to the same image directory specified in `set_results_directory.m`

-2) Next run the function `add_all_paths.m`, which will add the important code subdirectories to your path.
+Next run the function `add_all_paths.m`, which will add the important code subdirectories to your path.

+## Run Analyses

-3)  Run the following functions in order:
+ Run the following functions in order:
     * `batchmode/run_subjects_in_parallel`: this file will perform one analysis for each subject in parallel.
 We use `whsim=26` in the paper.
 Use the parameter `jobtype` to indicate whether you want to run the standard VDGLM vs. GLM analyses